-My current researches are focused on developing foundational knowledge for the understanding of cyberspace and its many geographies.
-This initially depends on an understanding of two broad fields of geography: human geography and GIS.
+My current researches are focused on developing foundational knowledge for the understanding of cyberspaces.
+This initially depends on an understanding of two broad fields within geography: human geography and GIS.
 My case studies thus far have focused on blockchain-driven systems in theorizing how people produce/shape cyberspaces and are then changed by those spaces.

-A great amount of my initial geographic research is inspired by works on the production of space, political economy, code/space, network society, and actor network theory, and digital geography.
+A great amount of my initial geographic research is inspired by works on the production of space, political economy, code/space, network society, actor network theory, and digital geography.
 I also look to the work currently being done in the computer sciences, data sciences, and mathematical schools of thought.
-I am indebted to the many researchers who have explored how and why the past, present, and future of cyberspace is dominated by its many geographies.
+I am indebted to the many researchers who have explored how and why the past, present, and future of cyber geographies are important to all.

 I am engaged in reshaping the dialogue towards formalized cyber geographic studies as part of my long-term professional and academic goals.
 My concentration is on:

 My graduate work is currently focused on the numerous relations that exist within and surrounding blockchain-based technologies.
 My concentration is on:

 Exploring and interacting with the electromagnetic spectrum that surrounds us has been a hobby of mine for quite some time.
 I have developed educational materials to teach people about these concepts and ideas as a means to maintain, develop, and forward my knowledge.
 My concentration is on: